BrentGrammer/Statistics/NOTES/DeepLearning/GradientDescent.md

 # Gradient Descent

+## The Goal
+- The goal is to find what parameter(s) can be plugged into the model so that the derivative of the loss function is or close to zero (no or close to no slope).
+  - If input to the model causes loss to increase, then the derivative of the loss fn will move further from zero (either away from or to zero).
+This will tell you which direction to move the parameter (either increase or decrease it to get the derivative of the loss closer to zero).
-- The basic idea is to use the derivative of the loss functin (for example mean squared error curve) and get the slope of the loss func curve at given points.
+- The basic idea is to use the derivative of the loss function (for example mean squared error curve) and get the slope of the loss func curve at given points.
 We get the slope at a point `b` (random guess) and use it as a signal for whether we increase or decrease `b` to reduce loss (descend on the loss curve).
 - "Gradient" is a term that is equivalent to "Derivative", but in the context of many dimensions (i.e., not just a one dimensional derivative).
 It is a collection of multiple partial derivatives with respect to all the dimensions of that function (see below).
 - "Descent" refers to following the derivative down to get to the loss function minimum (least error)
 - If the derivative is negative, you move positive (to the right) on the error landscape and vice versa.